stuartmees/project-01-pacman/README.md

 I also learnt the hard way that re-factoring should be an ongoing, real-time process throughout the project: I tried to re-factor towards the end in one batch and it was extremely time consuming to de-bug.

 ## Future features
-_If you were to revisit this project in the future what features would you add?_

 If I were to revisit this project I would give the ghosts different personalities.
 This could be as simple as giving the different ghost different time intervals or by making the differnt ghosts follow different logic for deciding direction.
 Some ghosts could move randomly, some prefer a given direction and some follow the logic I have given them.